yesimon/datagoo/docs/electrical.rst

 .. note::

-   See below for known bugs in the design
+   See below for known bugs before using these designs.

    :download:`Download Electrical Schematic <images/electrical_schematic.pdf>`.